gardener/gardener/docs/extensions/controllerregistration.md

 Also, it specifies that this controller is the primary one responsible for the lifecycle of the `OperatingSystemConfig` resource.
 Setting `primary` to `false` would allow to register additional, secondary controllers that may also watch/react on the `OperatingSystemConfig/coreos` resources, however, only the primary controller may change/update the main `status` of the extension object (that are used to "communicate" with the Gardenlet).
-Particularly, only the primary controller may be set `.status.lastOperation`, `.status.lastError`, `.status.observedGeneration`, and `.status.state`.
+Particularly, only the primary controller may set `.status.lastOperation`, `.status.lastError`, `.status.observedGeneration`, and `.status.state`.
 Secondary controllers may contribute to the `.status.conditions[]` if they like, of course.

 Secondary controllers might be helpful in scenarios where additional tasks need to be completed which are not part of the reconciliation logic of the primary controller but separated out into a dedicated extension.